Kou-ding/Real-Time-Embedded-Systems/report.md

 The operating schedule of cryptocurrencies is 24/7 while normal stocks have certain market hours depending on the stock exchange they are on.

 Type: ping, signifies that the connection has been established though there are no market data to send.
-Type: trade, observes the market and based on the s:symbol it is provided includes useful information such as:
+Type: trade, observes the market and based on the s: symbol it is provided includes useful information such as:
-- p:last price,
+- p: last price,
-- v:volume,
+- v: volume,
-- t:unix milliseconds timestamp,
+- t: unix milliseconds timestamp,
-- c:list of trade conditions
+- c: list of trade conditions
 ### Pthreads | Part 2
-Now that we know how finnhub works and what kind of data it provides we need to do the same thing but in C and parallelize the process using pthreads.
+Now that we know how Finnhub works and what kind of data it provides we need to do the same thing but in C and parallelize the process using pthreads.

 #### Installing web sockets C library
 Then, we need to install a library that will help us make these necessary "GET" requests, effectively asking the current market's value for certain stocks and/or cryptos.